ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 &nbsp;

 ### Widget (com.ibm.verse.ext.widget)
-A Widget extension associates a third party web application with Verse by opening a new browser window/tab or embedding the application using an `iframe` within the Verse UI.
+A Widget extension associates a third-party web application with Verse by opening a new browser window/tab or embedding the application using an `iframe` within the Verse UI.
 A widget extension may contribute multiple Widget Actions to the Verse UI.

 All of actions in the widget will share the same url.
 When Widget Action is clicked, the application opened by the widget’s url will be rendered on the different place based on the action’s location.